oboluscrypto/eos-cronjobs/README.md

-# Cronjob serive on EOS blockchain
+# Cronjob service on EOS blockchain
 **Simple:** deploy the contract, register your ACTIONS of your other contracts with times when they should be executed and they will be repeatably called automatically.
 Just like a cronjob...

-**How it works**: recursive deferred transactions.
+**How it works**: Using recursive deferred transactions.

 **Note:** The tutorial and code is written for eosio-cpp version 1.4.1.
 Make sure you have the right version when compiling.
 You will also require cleos on a Linux environment.